ZareefJafar/ChandraCluster_mapPipeline/README.md

 ```
 input: [new_data_dir]/[new_data_subDir]\

-For server where there is no administrative privileges, run following commands when you are at the script/code directory :
+For server where there is no administrative privileges, run following commands:\
+first go to the script/code directory

 ```
 cd ~/.../ChandraCluster_mapPipeline
 ```
+make ```tmp``` folder
 ```
 mkdir tmp
 ```
+set the ASCDS_WORK_PATH environment variable.
+See [Bugs: wavdetect](https://cxc.harvard.edu/ciao/bugs/wavdetect.html#parallel) on the CIAO website for details information.
 ```
 export ASCDS_WORK_PATH=$PWD/tmp
 ```